 TERMITE MANAGEMENT STICKER Is there a Termite Management Sticker?
 No WARNING: This firm can give no assurances with regard to work that may have been previously performed by other firms.
 You should obtain copies of all paperwork and make your own inquiries as to the quality of the treatment, when it was carried out and warranty information.
 In most cases you should arrange for a treatment in accordance with 'Australian Standard 3660' be carried out to reduce the risk of further attack.
-Evidence of Previous Treatment: Drill Holes - External Treatment Location: Perimeter Drill holes to side of house Environmental Termite Pressure: Level of Termite Pressure: Medium Overall Degree of Risk of Timber Pest Infestation: Moderate
+Environmental Termite Pressure: Level of Termite Pressure: Medium Overall Degree of Risk of Timber Pest Infestation: Moderate